Skip Nav Destination

 EISBN: 978-1-62708-214-3

-... increasing stress and initiating fracture.
+... stress and initiating fracture.
 In addition, the composition and hardness of the impeller did not meet specifications.
 Revision of the casting process and institution of quality assurance methods were recommended.
 Electric power generation 12% Cr Casting-related failures Fatigue fracture...

 Abstract